-Zhen Gu, a professor of bioengineering at the UCLA Samueli School of Engineering who led the study, said the approach could be used in concert with other therapies, such as chemotherapy and stem cell treatment, to improve their effectiveness.
-Gu said the approach would have to be tested in human clinical trials and then approved for use before it could be incorporated in treatments for people with leukemia.
+Zhen Gu, PhD, professor of bioengineering in the UCLA Henry Samueli School of Engineering who led the study, says the approach could be used in concert with other therapies, such as chemotherapy and stem cell treatment, to improve their effectiveness.
+Dr. Gu says the approach would have to be tested in human clinical trials and then approved for use before it could be incorporated in treatments for people with leukemia.

 Acute myeloid leukemia is a cancer that starts in bone marrow and affects the precursor stem cells to white blood cells, which are a key part of the immune system.
 The cancer can spread to the bloodstream and other parts of the body.
 With a compromised immune system, a person with this type of leukemia could die from complications from other diseases.

-As a treatment for leukemia, chemotherapy on its own is only moderately effective: It fails to go into remission in about 1 in 3 patients following chemotherapy, according to the American Cancer Society.
-And about half of people with disease who do experience remission initially may have a relapse — typically within two years after treatment — usually because some cancer cells can take shelter in bone marrow, where the chemotherapy can’t reach them.
+As a treatment for leukemia, chemotherapy on its own is only moderately effective: Leukemia fails to go into remission in about one-third of patients following chemotherapy, according to the American Cancer Society.
+And about half of people with the disease who do experience remission initially may have a relapse — typically within two years after treatment — usually because some cancer cells can take shelter in bone marrow, where the chemotherapy can’t reach them.

 The UCLA-led research aimed to solve that problem by devising a method to deliver medicine directly into the bone marrow.
-Their approach, which they termed “cell combination drug delivery,” is the first to link two different cells together for therapeutic purposes.
+The approach, which researchers termed “cell combination drug delivery,” is the first to link two different cells together for therapeutic purposes.

 The second element of the two-cell combination is a hematopoietic stem cell.
 Hematopoietic stem cells, or blood stem cells, can find their way into the bone marrow through specific chemical signals — an important ability for the study because cancer cells could be located anywhere in the body.